-The Asian seaweed Undaria pinnatifida is now widespread around New Zealand harbours and coastlines, including Southland waters where it dominates some reef communities.
-A small population was found in Sunday Cove, Breaksea Sound in 2010 and is currently under management, with the aim of full eradication from Fiordland.
-It can form dense forests on reefs, and grows on any hard surface including rocks, ropes, wharf piles, and vessel hulls.
+The Asian seaweed Undaria pinnatifida is now widespread throughout New Zealand harbours and coastlines, including Southland waters where it dominates reef communities.
+Undaria was found in Te Puaitaha/Breaksea Sound in 2010 and Taiari/Chalky Inlet in 2019 and is currently under management to contain it, with the aim to eliminate it from Fiordland if new tools are identified.

+Undaria can form dense forests on reefs, and grows on any hard surface including rocks, ropes, wharf piles, and vessel hulls.